ngpinjie/cpd-automation-scripts/README.md

 # IBM Cloud Pak for Data Automation Scripts
-This repository contains two scripts for installing and verifying IBM Cloud Pak for Data (CP4D) services on OpenShift Container Platform (OCP).
-These scripts automate the installation of various CP4D components and verify their installation status.
+This repository contains scripts for the automated installation and verification of IBM Cloud Pak for Data (CP4D) services on the OpenShift Container Platform (OCP).
+The scripts streamline the deployment process for various CP4D components and ensure their proper installation by checking their status.

 ## Prerequisites
 - OpenShift Container Platform (OCP) cluster